Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ![image](https://user-images.githubusercontent.com/73188597/173891138-dbdd314c-5275-49f6-9d59-83ffb11aae93.png)<br>
 The `NetworkObject` sits at the root `GameObject` of the network prefab.
 The child `GameObject`, SpawnedComponents, then contains everything that you might want to have disabled when the network prefab instance is not spawned:
 ![image](https://user-images.githubusercontent.com/73188597/173891756-12a3c839-2b40-4d66-a43e-e138b85df926.png)<br>
-This reduces the complexity down to setting the SpawnedComponents `GameObject` to inactive, which will also disable all of the components assigned to it.
+This reduces the complexity down to setting the SpawnedComponents `GameObject` to inactive, which will also disable all of the components attached to it.

 :::tip
 Using this type of a hierarchical separation is useful in many ways (especially when you have a much more complex prefab).
 For more complex prefabs, you could further expand this pattern into specific categories (i.e. visuals, physics, sound, etc) which will provide you with a more macrocosmic way to control enabling or disabling many different components without having to have references to all of them.